New! Summer 2016 Financial Aid

 - Complete a FAFSA as soon as possible after Jan.
 1 each year, regardless of the date you begin college.

-- Applications submitted on or before May 1 are given priority consideration for many types of aid.
+- Applications submitted on or before May 1, SPC's Priority Deadline, are given priority consideration for many types of aid.

 If you cannot complete a FAFSA online, call the Federal Student Aid Information Center at 800-433-3243 to request a paper copy.